North Dakota First-Time Buyer Programs article content

 HomeAccess: For eligible households described above (single parents, veterans, disabled/elderly).
 (HomeAccess).

-Targeted Area Loan: For qualifying properties inside designated census tracts; these loans have separate income and purchase-price caps (for example, Cass/Sioux targeted-area single-family limits are commonly in the high $500k range — always verify current published limits and tract eligibility).
+Targeted Area Loan: For qualifying properties inside listed census tracts; these loans have separate income and purchase-price caps (for example, Cass/Sioux targeted-area single-family limits are commonly in the high $500k range — see NDHFA for exact tract caps and verify eligibility by address).
 (Targeted Area limits & tract list).

-North Dakota Roots: Available to repeat buyers or buyers whose incomes exceed FirstHome limits; Roots follows conforming loan limits or applicable insurer limits.
-(North Dakota Roots).
+North Dakota Roots: Available to repeat buyers or buyers whose incomes exceed FirstHome limits; Roots follows conforming loan limits or applicable insurer limits (2026 baseline conforming limit is $832,750).
+(North Dakota Roots) and FHFA.

 Local Programs (Examples):

-Many North Dakota communities refer first-time buyers to North Dakota Housing’s statewide programs rather than running large separate city DPA programs.
+Many North Dakota communities refer first-time buyers to NDHFA statewide programs rather than running large separate city DPA programs.
 Local availability changes frequently—confirm with the city, county, local housing office, community land trust, or your lender before relying on local funds.

 Fargo / Cass County

-Fargo Homebuyer Resources: The City of Fargo explicitly directs first-time buyers to ND Housing’s DCA and Start programs and other ND Housing offerings.
-Confirm ND Housing eligibility and lender-specific requirements.
+Fargo Homebuyer Resources: The City of Fargo directs first-time buyers to NDHFA DCA and Start programs and other NDHFA offerings.
+Confirm NDHFA eligibility and lender-specific requirements.
 (Fargo downpayment assistance page).

 Bismarck / Burleigh County